jekyll/minima/projects_2022.md

 ***Interested in joining?***

 In order to start in the Fall of 2022, international graduate students applicants should send their applications by **February 15 / 2022**;
 Canadian citizens and permanent residents should send their application no later than **March 15 / 2022**.
+Invitation letters for graduate students will be sent in early April.
 Postdoc applications will be reviewed until filled.

 Reach us by email with the subject: "[Name], Master/PhD/Postdoc Applicant" including the following information: